Berliner FC Dynamo

 Berliner Fussball Club Dynamo e.
 V., commonly abbreviated to BFC Dynamo (/de/) or BFC (/de/), alternatively sometimes called Dynamo Berlin, is a German football club based in the locality of Alt-Hohenschönhausen of the borough of Lichtenberg of Berlin.
 The team competes in the Regionalliga Nordost, the fourth tier of German football.

 BFC Dynamo was founded in East Germany in 1966 from the football department of sports club SC Dynamo Berlin.
 BFC Dynamo established itself as a top-team in the DDR-Oberliga in the mid-1970s.
-Supported by extensive youth work, BFC Dynamo eventually became one of the most successful clubs in East German football.
-BFC Dynamo is the record champion in East Germany, with ten consecutive league championships from 1979 through 1988, under coach Jürgen Bogs.
+Supported by extensive youth work, BFC Dynamo became one of the most successful clubs in East German football.
+BFC Dynamo is the record champion of East Germany, with ten consecutive league championships from 1979 through 1988, under coach Jürgen Bogs.
 In 1989, the team became the first and only winner of the DFV-Supercup.

 BFC Dynamo renamed itself to FC Berlin during Die Wende.
 One of the largest hooligan scenes in Germany was formed around FC Berlin.
-Young FC Berlin-supporter Mike Polley was killed by German police during football riots in Leipzig in 1990.
-FC Berlin just narrowly failed to qualify for the 2.
-Bundesliga in 1991.
+The team finished the last season of the top East German league in 11th place and just narrowly failed to qualify for the 2.
+Bundesliga.
 The club lost the equivalent of two complete teams in players to other clubs in the first one or two years after the fall of the Berlin Wall.
 FC Berlin struggled in re-unified Germany and never progressed beyond the third tier of German football.
 The club took back its old name Berliner FC Dynamo in 1999.